t2d/wasuptls/INSTALL.md

 INSTALL
 =======

- * Install Apache 2.4, OpenSSL 1.0.1e, PHP5
+ * Install Apache 2.4 and OpenSSL 1.0.1e
    * You can use installapache.sh on a plain Debian wheezy
- * copy apache-vhost.conf to /etc/apache2/sites-enabled and/or adopt to your configuration
+ * Copy apache-vhost.conf to /etc/apache2/sites-enabled and/or adopt to your configuration
- * copy everything from www to your virtual host (probably /var/www/)
+ * Copy www/wasuptls www to your virtual host (probably /var/www/)
- * include jquery.js and wasuptls.js in your website, like in index.php
+ * rIclude jquery.js and wasuptls.js in your website, like in www/index.html
+   * <pre><script type="text/javascript" src="wasuptls/jquery.js"></script>
+<script type="text/javascript" src="wasuptls/wasuptls.js"></script></pre>
+ * Restart Apache and go to "example.com/wasuptls" to test if SSI is working